-A new city was found under the present village of Klima.
-This ancient city was built by the Dorians, who left Sparta to settle in Milos.
-After some years, Miloans and Dorians started to meddle, and everyone was considered as Dorian.
-Arts flourished, especially in the domain of ceramics, from which survived the perfect and highly decorated Miloan amphorae (vases).
-The Classical Period was a difficult time for Milos.
-Its inhabitants fought on the Athenian's side during the Persian Wars.
-Nevertheless, during the Peloponnesian War, they tried to remain neutral in order to protect their independence.
+A new city was founded under the present village of Klima.
+It was built by the Dorians, who left Sparta to settle in Milos.
+After some years, the people of Milos and Dorians started to meddle, and everyone was considered Dorian.
+Arts flourished, especially in the domain of ceramics, with perfect and highly decorated amphorae (vases) surviving until this day.

-In 1566, all Cyclades came under Turkish rule.
-The administration of the island was given by Piali Pasha to a Jewish banker, Joseph Nazis.
+In 1566, all of the Cyclades came under Ottoman rule.
+The island's administration was assigned to a Jewish banker, Joseph Nazis.
 After his death, Milos came under the rule of Sultan Murat III.
 The island was semi-autonomous and had to pay taxes to the Sultan's delegate.
-In 1675, a local pirate, George Kapsis, came to Milos and was named King by the inhabitants of Milos for his strong anti-Turkish feelings.
-The Turks arrested him in 1678 and hanged him in Constantinople.
+In 1675, a local pirate, George Kapsis, came to Milos and was named King by the inhabitants of Milos for his strong anti-Ottoman feelings.
+The Ottomans arrested him in 1678 and hanged him in Constantinople.

 In 1771 Milos came under Russian rule but was re-conquered by the Turks three years later.
 The island of Milos was among the first islands of the Cyclades to take part in the revolution of 1821 against the Turkish occupation and the first naval battle took place in the sea surrounding Milos on the 11th of April 1821.
-During the revolution, Milos became a shelter for refugees from all corners of Greece.
-The island was united to the rest of Greece in 1830, at the same time as all the other Cycladic islands.
+During the revolution, Milos became a shelter for refugees from all over Greece.
+The island was united with the rest of Greece in 1830, at the same time as all the other Cycladic islands.

-Milos was used by the British and the French forces as a naval base, during the First World War.
-The island provided shelter for many refugees, after the catastrophe of Asia Minor in 1922.
-The Germans invaded Milos during World War II, in May 1941, and built fortifications in many villages for their own safety.
-The Miloans resisted the German invasion heroically and raised again the Greek flag on their island on the 9th May 1945.
-Many inhabitants left the island because of the harshness of the living conditions and moved to Athens and the United States.
-Nevertheless, with the appearance of tourism, Milos and its inhabitants experienced a quick development.
+British and French forces used Milos as a naval base during the First World War.
+The island provided shelter for many refugees after the catastrophe of Asia Minor in 1922.
+The Germans invaded Milos during World War II (May 1941) and built fortifications in many villages for their safety.
+The people of Milos resisted the German invasion heroically and raised the Greek flag on their island on the 9th of May 1945.
+Many inhabitants left the island because of the harsh living conditions and moved to Athens and the United States.
+Nevertheless, with the appearance of tourism, Milos and its inhabitants experienced major development.